 - The transaction must not be a reverse acquisition, reorganization, recapitalization etc.

 - Must be 100% acquisition (no partial transactions)

-- Avoid transactions where the consideration is mostly real estate (i.e. hotels, mining property).
-If any transaction includes the value of real estate and buildings as part of the selling price, we deduct their value from the selling price
+- Avoid transactions where the consideration is mostly for real estate.
+If any transaction includes the value of real estate and buildings as part of the selling price and BVR can determine their value.
+BVR will deduct the real estate value from the selling price

 Q: Where does Public Stats get its data?